Sense of Smell Information Page

 This page is dedicated to information pertaining to our Sense of Smell Training Kit.

-Here you will find any kit update, Frequently Asked Questions and Research Articles pertaining to olfaction, smell training and COVID-19.
+Here you will find any kit updates, Frequently Asked Questions and Research Articles pertaining to olfaction, smell training and COVID-19.

 Q: Why did Danielle develop this kit?

-Danielle Fleming, M.A., M.Ed., has dedicated her career to studying the psychological effects that aromas can have on our moods and behaviors while applying this knowledge to the perfumery and consumer goods industry.
+Danielle Fleming, M.A., M.Ed., is our Founder & CEO.
+She has dedicated her career to studying the psychological effects that aromas can have on our moods and behaviors while applying this knowledge to the perfumery and consumer goods industry.
 When people lost some or all of their sense of smell after a COVID infection, they flocked to her for help.
 An entrepreneur by day, a researcher by night, she studied the literature, read the research, and developed The Sense of Smell Training Kit™ to help those that need it.

 Q: Is this based on research?